Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Conclusions

 \section{Conclusions}

-We have presented three different formulations to optimize a chemical process flowsheet using the IDAES modeling framework.
-The implicit function approach demonstrates an improved convergence reliability in contrast to the full space approach, although it requires a higher computational cost.
+We have presented four different formulations for optimization of a chemical process flowsheet using the IDAES modeling framework.
+The implicit function approach demonstrates an improved convergence reliability in contrast to the full space approach.
 The ALAMO surrogate formulation is the fastest and most reliable optimization alternative in this study that results in low solution errors for the objective value and the manipulated inputs.
-Nonetheless, the implicit function formulation may be preferred in cases where the design specifications of a process are not able to tolerate the introduction of errors into the calculations.
-For instance, large chemical process flowsheets involving wastewater treatment units or gas scrubber systems, where environmental regulations specify a strict threshold for pollutant compositions in water or gas being released into the atmosphere.
+Nonetheless, the implicit function formulation may be preferred in cases where the design specifications of a process are not able to tolerate the introduction of errors into the calculations, or where producing enough simulation data to train an accurate surrogate model is computationally prohibitive.
+For instance, large chemical process flowsheets involving wastewater treatment units or gas scrubber systems, where environmental regulations specify a strict threshold for pollutant compositions in water or gas being released into the atmosphere, may not be appropriate for a surrogate formulation.

-This work could be extended by including an AMPL error handling procedure for the implicit function formulation, which would reduce the incidence of evaluation errors and improve convergence reliability.
 In this case study, the ALAMO surrogates were able to effectively approximate the behavior of a Gibbs Reactor.
 Nevertheless, more complex unit models with polar components, such as multi-component distillation columns, or stripping and absorbing columns, might require neural networks to provide a good approximation of the associated differential-algebraic systems.
-In these instances, neural networks might provide better convergence reliability results than the ones shown in this paper.
-Additionally, replacing the nonlinear algebraic equations with piecewise linear constraints, that is, with ReLU neural networks, might improve convergence reliability of this approach.
 Finally, the implicit function and surrogate formulations presented in this paper constitute important approaches to optimize a chemical process flowsheet when the classical method fails, and their advantages would be more prominent in the design phase of complex, large scale chemical processes where superstructure optimization (MINLP) might be involved.